Learning the dynamics of cell-cell interactions in confined cell migration

 Here, we aim to describe the underlying interaction dynamics that capture the full stochastic long time-scale behavior of repeatedly colliding cell pairs.
 The dynamics of single migrating cells is well described by an equation of motion that is second order in time~\cite{Selmeczi2005,Li2011,Pedersen2016,Brueckner2019,Brueckner2020,Fink2019}, making accelerations the natural quantity to describe cell motility.
 Specifically, we previously showed that the migration dynamics of single cells in confinement can be described by the average acceleration as a function of cell position $x$ and velocity $v=\d x/\d t$, given by the conditional average $F(x,v)=\langle \dot{v}|x,v\rangle$, where $\dot{v}=\d v/\d t$~\cite{Brueckner2019,Brueckner2020,Fink2019}.
 To uncover the general structure of the cell-cell interactions in our experiments, we therefore first focus on the observed cellular accelerations upon contact as a function of the distance and relative velocity of the cells.
 We anticipate contributions from cell-cell interactions to depend on the relative position $\Delta x$ and relative velocity $\Delta v$ of the cell pair.
 Under certain assumptions, which we test in the next section, we can estimate the interactive contribution to cellular accelerations by first subtracting the single-cell contribution $F(x,v)$, and then determining the remaining acceleration as a function of $\Delta x$ and $\Delta v$: $G(\Delta x,\Delta v)=\langle \dot{v}-F(x,v)|\Delta x,\Delta v\rangle$ (see Methods and Supplementary Section S3).
 To further illustrate this approach, we verify that it accurately recovers the functional dependence of simple interactions from simulated trajectories (Supplementary Section S3).
 Thus, we interpret this 'contact acceleration map' as the average acceleration due to the interactions of a cell pair.

 Strikingly, we find that MCF10A and MDA-MB-231 cells exhibit qualitatively different contact acceleration maps (Fig.~\ref{fig3}a,d).
 Indeed, for MCF10A cells, the contact acceleration exhibits a clear dependence on the relative position, while MDA-MB-231 cells exhibit accelerations that mainly depend on the relative velocity.
 We investigate these differences by measuring the 1D-dependence of the contact accelerations as a function of just $\Delta x$ or $\Delta v$.
 These plots reveal that MCF10A cells exhibit a combination of repulsive accelerations (Fig.~\ref{fig3}b) and a weak friction-like component (Fig.~\ref{fig3}c).
 By contrast, MDA-MB-231 cells exhibit contact accelerations with opposite sign, suggesting an attractive component (Fig.~\ref{fig3}e) and an effective linear 'anti-friction' (Fig.~\ref{fig3}f).
+Interestingly, we find that the contact accelerations on micropatterned tracks are qualitatively and quantitatively similar, suggesting that these findings are not very sensitive to the confinement geometry (Inset Fig.~\ref{fig3}d).
 These findings suggest that the contact accelerations of these cells exhibit features that could be described as combinations of cohesive (repulsion/attraction) and frictional terms.
 This raises the question: are the simple physical interactions suggested by these maps sufficient to describe the complex interaction dynamics of these cell pairs?